awsdocs/amazon-kendra-developer-guide/doc_source/custom-document-enrichment.md

 If you use **Document enrichments** in the console, you can only save your configurations by completing all the steps in the console\.
 Your document configurations are not saved if you don't complete all the steps\.
 If you use the `CreateDataSource`, `UpdateDataSource`, or `BatchPutDocument` APIs, you can save your configurations and apply them when you are ready\.

-## Basic data manipulation<a name="basic-data-maniplation"></a>
+## Basic operations to change metadata<a name="basic-data-maniplation"></a>

 You can manipulate your document metadata fields or attributes and content using basic logic\.
 This includes removing values in a field, modifying values in a field using a condition, or creating a field\.
 For advanced manipulations that go beyond what you can manipulate using basic logic, invoke a Lambda function\.
-For more information, see [Advanced data manipulation](#advanced-data-manipulation)\.
+For more information, see [Lambda functions: extract and change metadata or content](#advanced-data-manipulation)\.

 To apply basic logic, you specify the target field you want to manipulate using the [DocumentAttributeTarget](https://docs.aws.amazon.com/kendra/latest/dg/API_DocumentAttributeTarget.html) object\.
 You provide the attribute key\.
 For example, the key 'Department' is a field or attribute that holds all the department names associated with the documents\.
 You can also specify a value to use in the target field if a certain condition is met\.
 You set the condition using the [DocumentAttributeCondition](https://docs.aws.amazon.com/kendra/latest/dg/API_DocumentAttributeCondition.html) object\.
 For example, if the 'Source\_URI' field contains 'financial' in its URI value, then prefill the target field 'Department' with the target value 'Finance' for the document\.
 You can also delete the values of the target document attribute\.